alex1969/coursera-getting-and-cleaning-data-wk4project/README.md

 # coursera-getting-and-cleaning-data-wk4project

 Purpose: to demonstrate one's ability to collect, work with, and clean a data set.
 Goal: 	to prepare tidy data that can be used for later analysis.
-One will be graded by peers on a series of yes/no questions and will be required to submit:
+One will be graded by peers on a series of yes/no questions Dataset to be cleaned and tidied: Human Activity Recognition Using Smartphones.
+Note:	A full description of the data used in this project can be found at The UCI Machine Learning Repository

+Students are required to submit:

 	1) a tidy data set,